this lesson, students need a set of pattern blocks. (Only the yellow

 hexagons, red trapezoids, blue rhombi, and green triangles are needed.

-Students do not use the orange triangle or the tan rhombus for this
+Students do not use the orange squares or the tan rhombus for this

 lesson.)
 If students are seated at tables, one set of pattern blocks

 Have students work in pairs to explore relationships.
 Guiding

 questions are provided to facilitate the exploration and concentrate on

 the mathematical focus of this lesson.
 Students should use pattern

 blocks to find relationships and to determine the answer.
 If overhead

 pattern blocks are available, the two pattern blocks being compared can